flobee/multirename/README.md

         --sub-paths \
         --test

-Would do e.g. (in real i just create relative symlinks --link 'soft;rel' and don't rename the files!):
+Would do e.g. (in real i just create relative symlinks --link 'soft:rel' and don't rename the files!):

     old: 00001.ts ...TO: